johannfaouzi/pyts/doc/contribute.rst

 How to contribute
 ^^^^^^^^^^^^^^^^^

-To contribute to **pyts**, you need to fork the repository then submit a pull request:
+To contribute to pyts, you need to fork the repository then submit a pull request:

 1. Fork the repository.

-2. Clone your fork of the **pyts** repository from your GitHub account to your local disk::
+2. Clone your fork of the pyts repository from your GitHub account to your local disk::

      git clone https://github.com/yourusername/pyts.git